MerchV/SlidingViewControllerTransitionDemo/README.md

 #What is UIPresentationController?

 That it used for custom modal presentations.
 This isn't a modal presentation and UIPresentationController is not used here.

+#How come I can't slide by thumb from the left edge to pop?

+Uhh, I haven't implemented that.
+I think it would require a separate "interactive animator."